Phoen1x84/Sitecore-webforms-for-marketers-helper/readme.md

-# Sitecore Webforms for Marketers Helper
+# Sitecore Webforms for Marketers Front-End Helper

 This is intended to provide Front-End developers with base project that helps increase productivity for styling Webforms for Marketers by providing a modular preprocessor setup with all the CSS classes for each field type.